geminicode/blackjack/README.md

 ## Overview

 A simple Blackjack game implemented in Java.
+One of the design goals for this implementation is to limit 3rd party libraries and utilize only the JDK.

 ## Requirements